commands and arguments

 You can also prevent the removal of white spaces by double quoting

 the spaces.
-Same as above, echo
+Same as above, echo only receives one

 [student@linux ~]$ echo "A line with double quotes"